 There are three categories of “Darwin” stories: 1) Those that are true (such as those on the Darwin Awards web site); 2) Those that are completely made up (and what’s the fun in that?); and 3) Those that started out as true, but have been greatly embellished with made-up details over time.

-This is True, however, is associated with the True Stella Awards — cases of outrageous but true lawsuits.
+This is True, however, is associated with the True Stella Awards — cases of outrageous but true lawsuits that wrapped up several years ago.
 Unsurprisingly, that web site is StellaAwards.com.

 9. How do I give True books and Premium upgrades as gifts?

 We’re happy to work with you on gift orders.
 See this page for details.